cea-hpc/modules/doc/source/module.rst

  collection.
 Otherwise modulefile version number is omitted if it corresponds to the explicitly set default version and also to the implicit default when the configuration option :mconfig:`implicit_default` is enabled.

+ This environment variable value supersedes the default value set in the :mconfig:`collection_pin_version` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html